 The human beings he tricked into following him are all dead and he is left with nothing but the remains of a ruined planet.
 Perhaps this is God’s final act of mercy towards him.

-Perhaps the Millennium is meant to be Satan’s last chance to look around, see where his arrogance and rebellion have led him, and turn back.
+Perhaps the Millennium is meant to be Satan’s last chance to look around and see where his arrogance and rebellion have led him.
 We can only speculate.

 It does say, however, that Satan is put in the one place where he can’t hurt anyone anymore.
 And it promises that after the Millennium, his evil deeds will be finished for good.